 This plan has been carefully designed to make sure that the insured is able to pays a single premium in one-go and avail the coverages at any time for medical treatments.
 It is important to remember that this health insurance policy is available only for those disabled individuals who have family income lower than Rs 30,000.

-In addition to these brilliant government-sponsored health insurance schemes, Apollo Munich Health Insurance Company also offers special coverage for disabled individuals.
+In addition to these brilliant government-sponsored health insurance schemes, HDFC ERGO Health (Formerly Known as Apollo Munich) Health Insurance Company also offers special coverage for disabled individuals.
 Remember,

 As discussed above, the eligibility for insurance coverage depends on the risk scale of the insurance seekers.
 But risk rate is not the only criteria; there are many other factors that impact the eligibility of a disabled individual.